Skip to main content

 Projul’s invoicing features let you create invoices directly from approved estimates with one click.
 All line items, quantities, and pricing carry over automatically.
 No re-entering data.
 Progress billing is built in, and invoices sync to QuickBooks in real time.

 Projul also connects billing directly to job costing, so every invoice updates your profitability numbers in real time.
 You always know where a job stands financially.
+And with built-in CRM and scheduling, you are managing the entire project lifecycle in one platform instead of juggling three or four tools.

 2. Buildertrend